---

 ```

 **Hard step caps return raw tool output to users.** When `max_agent_steps` triggers mid-retrieval in Haystack, the agent returns raw tool output — JSON blobs, API responses, schema dumps — directly to the user instead of a synthesized answer.
-[Haystack Issue #10001](https://github.com/deepset-ai/haystack/issues/10001) marks this "not planned" to fix at the framework level.
+[Haystack Issue #10001](https://github.com/deepset-ai/haystack/issues/10001) was originally marked "not planned" but has since been closed (Apr 2026) with a `final_answer_on_max_steps` flag mitigation in progress.
 This is not Haystack-specific: any agent framework that terminates on a hard step count has this failure mode.
-The fix requires an explicit final-answer fallback call at the application layer, injected as a catch on step-limit exit.
-No framework documents this or provides a built-in mitigation.

 **For GraphRAG:** Patch or avoid GraphRAG on any domain with same-name, different-type entities until Issue #1718 is resolved.
 Use `(name, type)` as the deduplication key if patching.
-For multi-hop reasoning over type-differentiated knowledge, evaluate Graphiti (temporal graph with bi-temporal invalidation) as an alternative — see `agent-memory-landscape.md`.
+For multi-hop reasoning over type-differentiated knowledge, evaluate Graphiti (temporal graph with bi-temporal invalidation) as an alternative.

-**For step-cap raw output:** Wrap the agentic loop in an application-layer catch that detects step-limit exit (catch the framework's step-limit exception or check the exit reason) and forces a final synthesis call before returning to the user:
+**For step-cap raw output:** Wrap the agentic loop in an application-layer catch that detects step-limit exit and forces a final synthesis call before returning to the user:

 ```python